EslamTharwaat/remove_image_background/API_DOCUMENTATION.md

 **POST** `/process-zip`

-Process multiple images from a ZIP file.
+Process multiple images from a ZIP file using human segmentation.

 **Request:**
 ```